Exercise and Hypertension

 But wait, the story gets even worse:

-The Framingham Heart Study revealed the risk of developing hypertension in roughly 1300 subjects 55-65 years old who did not currently have high blood pressure.
-In this study, more than half of the 55-year-olds and about two-thirds of the 65-year-olds developed hypertension within the ensuing 10 years (Vasan RS, et al. 2002).
+The Framingham Heart Study revealed the risk of developing hypertension in roughly 1300 subjects 55-65 years old who did not have high blood pressure: more than half of the 55-year-olds and about two-thirds of the 65-year-olds developed hypertension within the ensuing 10 years (Vasan RS, et al. 2002).
 The authors concluded that "the residual lifetime risk for hypertension for middle-aged and elderly individuals is 90%."
 Yes, that's right: NINETY PERCENT!

 This is absolutely staggering.
 What this says is that, once you reach retirement age, you almost certainly will develop hypertension later in your life...if you haven't already.
 This is very ominous because hypertension increases the risk for other major medical conditions such as kidney failure, stroke, and heart disease.